WISDEM/GeneratorSE/docs/theory.rst

 Theory
 ------

-The theory, verification and validation of the model set in this software can be found in an NREL technical report that will be available in the fall of 2017.
+The theory, verification and validation of the model set in this software can be found in an NREL technical report here : https://www.nrel.gov/docs/fy17osti/66462.pdf

 .. only:: html